TorSalve/vrevaluation-test/index.md

+---
+layout: page
+title: Introduction
+navigation: 1
+---

-## How to Evaluate Object Selection and Manipulation in VR?Guidelines from 20 Years of Studies
+## How to Evaluate Object Selection and Manipulation in VR?
+Guidelines from 20 Years of Studies

 ### How to contribute